Giovanni Guidetti: Vakıfbank Years

-After signing Vakıfbank, Guidetti quickly began reforming the team.
+After signing with Vakıfbank, Guidetti quickly began reforming the team.
 In his first season, Vakıfbank was noted for in attacking with unique players such as Neslihan Demir, Jelena Nikolić, and Angelina Grün but relatively poor in defence.
 Vakıfbank, competing in the Turkish League, lost to Galatasaray in the play-off first round match.
-In 2009–10 season, Vakıfbank improved their volleyball level, but Fenerbahçe Acıbadem won the league title with a.
-In the 2010–2011 season Vakıfbank Spor Kulübü won the CEV Women's Champions League with a winning streak of 12–0 and, becoming the only unbeaten team in Champions League history.
-They defeated the host and favourite's Fenerbahçe Acıbadem in the semi-final 3–2 and Rabita Baku from Azerbaijan in the final game in straight sets of 3–0.
+In the 2009–10 season, Vakıfbank improved their volleyball level, but Fenerbahçe Acıbadem won the league title with a.
+In the 2010–2011 season, Vakıfbank Spor Kulübü won the CEV Women's Champions League with a winning streak of 12–0 and became the only unbeaten team in Champions League history.
+They defeated the host and favourites Fenerbahçe Acıbadem in the semi-final 3–2 and Rabita Baku from Azerbaijan in the final game in straight sets of 3–0.
 Domestically, the league championship was won by Fenerbahçe Acıbadem again.
-2011–2012 season was a big disappointment for Guidetti.
-They lost to RC Cannes in the quarter finals of Champions League in a golden set.
-They lost Turkish League again to Eczacıbaşı VitrA.
+The 2011–2012 season was a big disappointment for Guidetti.
+They lost to RC Cannes in the quarter finals of the Champions League in a golden set.
+They lost the Turkish League again to Eczacıbaşı VitrA.

-2012–2013 season was a record year for Guidetti and his team.
+The 2012–2013 season was a record year for Guidetti and his team.
 They signed with stars such as Jovana Brakočević,Saori Kimura, and Naz Aydemir.
-Vakıfbank Spor Kulübü won Turkish League, Turkish Cup, and Champions League with a winning streak of 47–0.
-They won all the matches of the season and was a record for volleyball history.
-All the players contributed in offense, defense, blocking, and service with the help of Guidetti.
-He used all fourteen players in the games, managing all of them with a great harmony.
-He was selected to FIVB Coaching Commission after his stable success and re-signed to Turkish side for two more years.
+Vakıfbank Spor Kulübü won the Turkish League, Turkish Cup, and Champions League with a winning streak of 47–0.
+They won all the matches of the season and set a record for volleyball history.
+All the players contributed to offence, defence, blocking, and service with the help of Guidetti.
+He used all fourteen players in the games, managing all of them with great harmony.
+He was selected to the FIVB Coaching Commission after his stable success and re-signed to the Turkish side for two more years.